HW-SWeL/BMUSE/README.md

 # Scraper

-Please add issues to the *Scraper* project.
+Please add issues relating to the front end to the *WebApp* project.